moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 The goal of this project was to build a classifier to predict whether someone was vaccinated against the seasonal flu or not as accurately as possible.
 Flu season comes around yearly.
 Every year people either take the flu shot or they do not.
 We made splits in Age gaps, genders, children in households, etc to see the statistical side of things before we did the modeling.
 Also we tried to answer some questions such as which subsets of the population should you target when hoping to increase the total number of people receiving the vaccine each year.
 Or weather to focus more on the female or male audience, or to focus on what age group.

-* If making awarness campaings, target the younger audience
-* Incentivize people to talk to their doctor about vaccination
-* Facilitate Health Insurance
+* Raise awareness of dangers of the seasonal flu via new campaigns to everyone
+* A more specific campaign towards folks aged below their forties could be more beneficial as they are the least likely age groups to be vaccinated
+* Have doctors and practitioners reach out to patients to take the vaccine
 ***

 ## Business Problem

-* Train and run a model that can correctly identify the likelihood that a randomly chosen individual received the seasonal flu vaccine or not
+* Provide recommendations about what could be done to increase the number of vaccinated people
 * Find out which characteristics lead people to be more or less prone to have taken the seasonal flu vaccine
 * Use that information to make targeted campaigns to raise vaccine awareness, and see what else could be done do to increase the number of vaccinated people in next campaigns
+* Train and run a model that can correctly identify the likelihood that a randomly chosen individual received the seasonal flu vaccine or not
 ***

 ## Data